 Using ngrok to test your Facebook oAuth callbacks

 I'm working on an Angular app that uses AWS Cognito for Federated Identity.
-Federated Identity has many other names such as "single sign-on" or "oAuth" and one of the strategies I'm working on is integration with Facebook.
+Federated Identity has many other names, such as "single sign-on" or "oAuth," and one of the strategies I'm working on is integration with Facebook.

-In order to use Facebook's product Facebook Login, you will need to complete an application form that also requires your oAuth redirects to be secure HTTPS.
+To use Facebook's product Facebook Login, you will need to complete an application form that also requires your oAuth redirects to be secure HTTPS.
 If you don't, you'll see an error like this.

-Creating an SSL certificate for your local machine is doable and I provide two links below on how to do it but today I want to show another great tool called ngrok.
+Creating an SSL certificate for your local machine is doable, and I provide two links below on how to do it, but today I want to show another great tool called ngrok.
 Ngrok can make it easy for you, Mr/Ms/Mrs. Angular developer, to continue working on your app but also provide an HTTPS URL for Facebook development.